The 8 biggest failures with social media marketing efforts?

 6. Lack of follow-up

 When folks post comments or questions on your Facebook page or on Twitter, answer them quickly.
 Ignoring these interactions can cause complaints that might go viral.
-That’s why I call this one of the biggest failures with social media marketing.
+Facebook now assesses your performance and provides a metric to reflect your timeliness.

 7. Say thank you